raksh18/delta-demo/README.md

 # delta-demo
-This is git and github demo class
+This is git and github demo class.